-- These tables need not be used for calculating DLRs for worksite individual disability income policies with a maximum benefit period of 24 months or less.
-Worksite disability policies are individual short-term disability policies that are sold at the worksite through employer-sponsored enrollment, cover normal pregnancy, and have benefit periods up to 24 months.
-Worksite disability policies do not include personal disability policies sold to an individual and not associated with an employer sponsored enrollment.
+- Worksite individual disability income policies with a maximum benefit period of 24 months or less are out of scope of this report.
+Worksite disability policies are individual, short-term disability policies that are sold at the worksite through employer-sponsored enrollment, cover normal pregnancy, and have benefit periods up to 24 months.
+Worksite disability policies do not include personal disability policies sold to an individual and not associated with an employer-sponsored enrollment.
 They also do not include business overhead expense, disability buyout, or key-person policies, in whatever manner those policies are sold.
 For worksite disability policies, DLRs may be calculated using claim run-out analysis, claim triangles, or other methods that place a value on the reserves that are appropriate for the business and risks involved.
-For worksite disability policies, active life minimum reserves are based on the 2013 IDI Valuation Table. - The proposal will focus on ALRs and DLRs; - o Other liabilities, such as incurred but not reported (IBNR) reserves will not be covered. - The proposal will focus only on incidence and termination assumptions; - O Non-recovery and non-death assumptions (e.g., "limit terminations," Social Security and other benefit offset assumptions, and cost-of-living rider assumptions) will not be addressed.
-For these, companies can continue to use assumptions that they determine are appropriate. - The proposal introduces credibility to balance use of the 2013 IDI Valuation Table and company experience as the morbidity basis; - The IDTWG's deliberations consider theories and techniques applied in the development of other valuation standards; in particular, for the 2005 Group Life Waiver of Premium Valuation Table, the proposed 2012 Group Long-Term Disability Table, and proposed principle-based reserve material; and
+For worksite disability policies, active life minimum reserves are based on the 2013 IDI Valuation Table. - The proposal will focus on ALRs and DLRs; - Other liabilities, such as incurred but not reported (IBNR) reserves, will not be addressed. - The proposal will focus only on incidence and termination assumptions; - Non-recovery and non-death assumptions (e.g., "limit terminations," Social Security and other benefit offset assumptions, and cost-of-living rider assumptions) will not be addressed.
+For these, companies could continue to use assumptions that they determine are appropriate. - The proposal introduces credibility to balance use of the 2013 IDI Valuation Table and company experience as the morbidity basis; - The IDTWG's deliberations consider theories and techniques applied in the development of other valuation standards; in particular, for the 2005 Group Life Waiver of Premium Valuation Table, the 2012 Group Long-Term Disability Table, and proposed principle-based reserve material; and